 So why would I love it and my Dad hate it?
 It was much later in life when he and I compared our Kolbe ‘A’ Indexes.
 My Dad is a 7 7 2 4 and I am a 5 5 9 1.
 My father is initiating in fact-finding and follow thru.
 He is counteracting in quick start where I initiate in quick start.

 He had his tried and true processes for how out tobacco crop was to be watered.
 Where our stress came about in our relationship was in our quick start mode.
 My Dad was counteracting, and I was initiating.
 For him, the worst thing I was doing was pushing him into risks he felt he ought not to take.
 I experimented to just see what would happen.
 He now understands why I do this.
 I was just giving my Dad deadlines because I needed them to help me thrive.

 We laugh about it today.
 He even said, “I wish I knew about this when you were home; it would have helped with the stress you put me under”.

 Comparing your Kolbe ‘A’ Indexes provide you with insights and tips that optimize one’s collaborative efforts instead of wasting time and energy with disagreements, communication issues, and redundant work.
 You owe it to yourself to understand your conative instincts.
-Do a Kolbe ‘A’ Index.
+Take the Kolbe ‘A’ Index by contacting our office.

 Back To News